Throughput Analysis of Massive MIMO Uplink with Low-Resolution ADCs: Channel Estimation and Data Detection with Low-Resolution ADCs

-Although QPSK is optimal in the SISO case, the use of multiple antennas at the receiver opens up the possibility of using higher-order modulation schemes to support higher rates.
-This observation is demonstrated in \fref{fig:const} where we plot the MRC receiver output (for 300 different channel fading realizations) corresponding to 16-QAM data symbols for the case when a single user transmits also $P=20$ pilots to let the BS acquire LS channel estimates.
-As the size of the BS antenna array increases, the 16-QAM constellation becomes progressively distinguishable (see \fref{fig:constb}), provided that $\snr$ is not too high.
-Indeed, additive noise is one of the factors that enables the detection of the 16-QAM constellation; the other is the different phase of the fading coefficients associated with each receive antenna.
-The explanation is as follows: due to the one-bit ADCs, the quantized received output at each antenna belongs to the set $\setR_1$ of cardinality~$4$.
+Although for 1-bit ADCs, QPSK is optimal in the SISO case~\cite{mezghani08a}, the use of multiple antennas at the receiver opens up the possibility of using higher-order modulation schemes to support higher rates.
+This observation is demonstrated in \fref{fig:const} where we plot the MRC receiver output (for 300 different channel fading realizations) for the case when a single user transmits 16-QAM data symbols.
+The channel estimate is acquired using $P=20$ pilots.
+As the size of the BS antenna array increases, the 16-QAM constellation becomes distinguishable (see \fref{fig:constb}), provided that $\snr$ is not too high.
+Indeed, additive noise is one of the factors that enables the detection of the 16-QAM constellation.
+The other is the different phase of the fading coefficients associated with each receive antenna.
+The explanation is as follows: in the 1-bit ADCs case, the quantized received output at each antenna belongs to the set $\setR_1$ of cardinality~$4$.
 These $4$ possible outputs are then averaged by the MRC filter to produce an output (a scalar) that belongs to an alphabet with much higher cardinality.
 The cardinality depends on the number of pilots and on the number of receive antennas.
 The key observation is that the inner points of the 16-QAM constellation, which are more susceptible to noise, are more likely to be erroneously detected at each antenna.
 This results in a smaller averaged value after MRC than for the outer constellation points.
-To highlight the importance of the additive noise, we consider in \fref{fig:constc} the case when $\snr = 20$\,dB.
-Since the additive noise is negligible, the output of the MRC filter lies approximately on a circle, which suggests that the amplitude of the transmitted signal cannot be used to convey information.
-However, the phase of the 16-QAM symbols can still be detected.
-Indeed, because of the independent fading, the phase distortion caused by the coarse quantization, which is significant at each antenna, is zero-mean and will therefore be averaged out with MRC.